 Ornamentals that have dense canopies and shallow roots normally result in failure of turfgrass stands even if proper management practices are used.
 When possible, select trees and shrubs that are deep-rooted and have relatively open canopies.
 Some species that generally cause fewer problems include sycamores, many oaks and most elms.
 Undesirable species include ash, willow, poplar and some species of maples.

 Some measures can be taken to aid turf survival, whether desirable or undesirable ornamentals are present.
 Selectively prune branches, particularly low branches, to aid in air movement and light penetration.
 Ideally, the lowest branches of trees should be over 6 feet above the soil surface.
 Remove any unnecessary trees and shrubs.
 Use recommended species and sufficient spacing between plants when placing new plants.

 Consider other alternatives if quality turf cannot be maintained, even after following sound management practices and using recommended species and varieties.
-Two options you may consider are: (1) Removing ornamentals; (2) Planting an appropriate groundcover – such as English ivy, ajuga, liriope and pachysandra – in place of grass.
+Two options you may consider are: (1) Removing ornamentals; (2) Planting an appropriate groundcover.
+See HGIC 1101, Vine Selections for Landscaping, for a list of suitable native or noninvasive groundcovers.